Thermal paste: why you may want to reapply it

 This is how the CPU, the GPU and their heatsinks looked like before cleaning up and reapplying the thermal paste.
 You can see how ridiculous large amount of compound had been applied, and how poorly the application was made.
 No wonder both my CPU and GPU were choking due to the heat!

-And this is instead how CPU/GPU (I forgot to take a pic of the heatsinks at this stage) looked after removing the old thermal compound and cleaning up properly with the Isopropanol.
-Funny...you can see that the CPU was so clean that the Apple logo of my iPhone - which I used to take the pictutres - was reflected on its die!
+And this is instead how CPU/GPU (I forgot to take a pic of the heatsinks at this stage) looked after removing the old thermal paste and cleaning up properly with the Isopropanol.
+Funny…you can see that the CPU was so clean that the Apple logo of my iPhone – which I used to take the pictures – was reflected on its die!

-Reapplying the thermal paste can yield different results depending on various factors (how good the stock compound is, how well or badly it has been applied, which other compound you want to replace it with, and how well you apply it).
+Reapplying the thermal paste can yield different results depending on various factors (how good the stock paste is, how well or badly it has been applied, which other thermal paste you want to replace it with, and how well you apply it).
 In my case, the results were pretty amazing!

 As said earlier, the temperature of my CPU was most of the time at least 85C with light load or even in idle; under heavy load, temperature would rise to 95C max and the system would then be slowing down badly due to the CPU throttling.
 This is how my Activity Monitor looked like most of the time: